Tokimonsta: Name

-The name Tokimonsta originates from the Korean word for rabbit (tokki), which she took from a Korean's children's song, "San Toki".
+The name TOKiMONSTA was originally a screen name for Lee.
+It combines the Korean word for rabbit (tokki), which she took from a Korean's children's song "San Toki", with a colloquial spelling of the word "monster."
+In an interview with Tonya Mosley, Lee said that "I can't take it back 'cause this has been my name now for many years," but also suggested that the juxtaposition of "tokki" as something cute and "monsta" as something scary "shows very much in the music that I make.
+There are moments where my music is very quiet, and then I have [...] moments where my music is loud or beautiful and disturbing or light or heavy.
+And now, more than ever, I do feel like I identify with my name, and I'm proud to have it be a part of my life."

 Personal life

 Lee was diagnosed with Moyamoya disease in late 2015.
 After undergoing two brain surgeries, she briefly lost language and comprehension skills.
-Once these were regained, Lee eventually began work on her 2017 album Lune Rouge, despite not being able to fully understand music.
+Once these were regained to a degree, Lee eventually began work on her 2017 album Lune Rouge, despite not being able to fully understand music while recovering.
 She has noted that this album was her most personal piece of work due to the difficulties she experienced prior to making it.

-She discusses surmounting these challenges in Vox's Netflix series, Explained (season 1, episode 20) and the Great Big Story miniseries Soundwave.
+She discusses surmounting these challenges in Vox's Netflix series, Explained (season 1, episode titled "Music") and the Great Big Story miniseries Soundwave.